wmxvi/news-server/README.md

 # News app by Elmario Husha

+Please configure the API by adding your https://newsapi.org key to .env

 Due to the data structure of the News API, I could not implement JWT authentication

 ## Available Scripts